thundiverter/Thundiverter/README.md

 <p align=center>🌎 <b><a href="https://thundiverter.github.io">My personal website</a></b></p>

 ### About Me
 My name is Ivan.
 I am currently a university student (studying Applied Mathematics and Computer Science).
-I also study web development on my own and work on personal projects.
+I also study web development on my own and work on some personal projects.

 <!--I created my first website in 2019.
 Since then, I'm obsessed with web development, especially with frontend.
 I love designing websites, thinking through various little details, and then implementing these ideas into a final product.-->